Kutztown University's Open-Access Makerspace

 A few of our services have costs: we require payment to support the materials and maintenance needed to offer you chances to keep making great stuff!
 We cannot take cash; instead, pay us using Rohrbucks, our custom "copy cards" available in the KU Student Bookstore in denominations of $10, $5, and $2, or use the hard-earned Bear Bucks on your KU ID card or Paw Pass.

-$ ⇩ Hit the link below to see our prices
+$ ⇩ Hit the top link below to see our prices

 This is not your Nana's Cricut!
 The Maker, new flagship of everyone's favorite line of home crafting workhorses, is a tiny CNC titan that works from a web interface to cut and draw on not just vinyl and paper, but also fabric, leather (!) and some woods (!!) and metals (!!!).

 Make magazine chose this baby as #1 in its 2017 3D-printer shootout, in three categories: Outstanding Open-Source, Best Value, and, oh yeah, Best Overall.
-We'll never know how the plucky Czechs hauled it all the way from Prague to Kutztown in six days, but we're looking forward to seeing our Prusa print your Golden Bears, Raspberry Pi crusts, and Angry Chickens!
+We'll never know how the plucky Czechs hauled it all the way from Prague to Kutztown in six days.

 We have two Printrbot Simple Metal printers ready for you to create your next 3D project.
-Check out our WORKSHOPS if you want to learn the fundamentals If you need to do some troubleshooting, see the online documentation links in the other tabs.
+If you need to do some troubleshooting, see the online documentation links in the other tabs.

-Exciting to watch, this star of the 3D printing scene at STEAMworks comprises, in the grand reprap tradition, a lot of plastic pieces that themselves 3D printed.
+Exciting to watch, this temperamental (it's currently out of commission) star of the 3D printing scene at STEAMworks includes, in the grand reprap tradition, a lot of plastic pieces that are, themselves, 3D printed.
 It has a heated bed and can print with ABS or PLA filament.